What is the Florida Black Bear Management Plan?

 How long will it be until the updated Plan is reviewed again?

 As with the original Plan, the FWC designed the updated Plan to operate over a 10-year timeframe from the time of its approval.
-If the Plan is approved in 2019, for example, it would be scheduled to be reviewed and updated in 2028.
+With the December 12, 2019 approval, it would be scheduled to be reviewed and updated in 2028.